Tips for First-Timers

 5. Where is my seat?

 If you’ve purchased lawn (GA) tickets, you are sitting on the beautiful Filene Center lawn.
 These seats are first-come first-served, and are open air and under the stars.
 Any other section (Orchestra, Loge, Box) has assigned seating in chairs and is under cover, but is still open air.
 Every seat is a good seat!

-If you still have questions check out the FAQ’s page on the website or these other insider tips, and connect with us on Facebook, Twitter, and Instagram.
+If you still have questions check out the FAQ’s page on the website, and connect with us on Facebook, Twitter, and Instagram.
 We are here to ensure your experience at Wolf Trap is one to remember.
 Enjoy the show and we hope to see you back again soon!